How Long to Digest Food The Science Behind Digestive Delays

 • Drink fluids away from meals rather than with meals to enable easier digestion.

-• Allow 2-3 hours after large meals before lying down.
+• Allow 2-3 hours after enormous meals before lying down.
 Remain upright to use gravity to your advantage and prevent reflux.

 • Take a short 5-10-minute walk after eating to stimulate digestion and circulation.